-When we look at this kind of installation ‘known as a dry room’, the applications are actually much wider than just lithium batteries – all it takes is a unique angle.
+When we look at this kind of installation known as a ‘dry room’.
+The applications are much wider than just lithium batteries – all it takes is a unique angle.
 With the advent of consumer electronics, electric vehicles, solar power and grid storage applications, there is a huge variety of battery production processes, each using a unique chemical process and needing its own environmental controls.

-This means that as well as the chemistry side of things, a lot of other things factor in to deciding what the dehumidification capacity needed for a dry room.
+This means that other things can factor in to deciding what the dehumidification capacity for a dry room.
 The dehumidification system must be custom designed with enough drying capacity to be able to maintain the dry room at the specified condition.
 Most battery manufacturers require that a room’s humidity/average moisture level be maintained as low as -40°C dew point (0.5% Relative Humidity at 72°F) and sometimes even lower.
 Some of the factors that need to be taken into account include:

 - Dry room size